microsoft/vscode-docs/api/extension-guides/task-provider.md

 Users normally define [tasks](/docs/editor/tasks) in Visual Studio Code in a `tasks.json` file.
 However, there are some tasks during software development that can be automatically detected by VS Code.
 This topic describes how extensions can auto-detect and provide tasks to end-users.

-This guide teachs you how to build a Task Provider that auto-detects tasks defined in [Rakefiles](https://ruby.github.io/rake/).
+This guide teaches you how to build a Task Provider that auto-detects tasks defined in [Rakefiles](https://ruby.github.io/rake/).
 The complete source code is at: https://github.com/Microsoft/vscode-extension-samples/tree/master/task-provider-sample.

 ## Task Definition